ScilifelabDataCentre/Anubis/anubis/documentation/input-field-types.md

 ---
 title: Input field types
 level: 1
-ordinal: 100
+ordinal: 60
 ---

 The input fields are the means to store information in proposals, reviews, decisions and grants.
 They have types which define what kind of information they can store.

+All input fields for proposals, etc, can be changed by the call owner, even when the call has been published.
+This must be done with care, since changing a field may invalidate e.g. a proposal that previously was valid and complete.

 ### Available input field types